OCHA-DAP/hdx-python-api/documentation/main.md

 which can return rows in list, tuple or dictionary form.
 A mapping from headers to HXL hashtags, HXLTAGS, must be provided along with the FOLDER and FILENAME where the file will be generated for upload to the filestore.
-The dataset reference period can optionally be set by supplying DATECOL for looking up dates or YEARCOL for looking up years.
+The dataset time period can optionally be set by supplying DATECOL for looking up dates or YEARCOL for looking up years.
 DATECOl and YEARCOL can be a column name or the index of a column.
 Note that any timezone information is ignored and UTC is assumed.